 Before I get to the recent trip, I thought I’d share a couple things I remembered from my first two trips to this museum.
 My first trip there was in 2003.
 First of all, it was impossible to not notice that this used to be a mall.
 It was easy to tell where storefronts used to be, and that the atrium area used to be a food court type area.
 Second, was the instant nostalgia I felt walking inside.
 More than just the fact that everything had COSI logos (and I was an employee of COSI at the time) was that some of the exhibits started life as temporary exhibits in Columbus.

-I remember visiting exhibits like Life Force and Mind Zone when I was a kid, (and in Life Force’s case, I was seeing them everyday in the Life Exhibit at work, since much of it was recycled there as well).
+I remember visiting exhibits like Life Force and Mind Zone when I was a kid, (and in Life Force’s case – everyday in the Life Exhibit at work, since much of it was recycled there as well).
 So it was almost instantly that I was somehow thrown back into my youth even though I was in a museum I had never set foot in before.

 The next thing you noticed was that the very instant you stepped beyond the admission desk, there was stuff to do.
 That was a hallmark of the original COSI.
 So it was very nice to see that transfer to this museum.

-The second time I visited was in 2009 (just after I left COSI.
-Ironically enough).
+The second time I visited was in 2009 (just after I left COSI the first time, ironically enough).
 I went up with a bunch of my friends that still worked there.
 I kind of considered it a show of solidarity.
 The museum had just reopened from being closed to the public for quite a while, after all.
 Most of the exhibits were the same, they had added a couple new things, but you could kind of tell that things were at a “tread water” stage.

 The first thing, and most frustrating thing, about visiting The Imagination Station is parking.
 Being right downtown in a fairly big city, there is no parking on-site.
 Fortunately, there is a really nice old church directly across the street with a large parking garage.
 There are also several surface lots within 2-3 blocks, but just be aware, you will have a hike on your hands.